Next Start

 • Learn to use a refrigerant machine for evacuating and recharging

-*These courses are not offered at NASCAR Technical Institute.
+*These mechanic classes are not offered at NASCAR Technical Institute.

-Students in Power & Performance I gain knowledge in calculating compression ratios, calculating bore/stroke, port matching, camshaft understanding and much more.
-The lessons learned in this course will be used to disassemble a V-8 engine, inspect and measure every component, reassemble and time the rotating assembly.
+Students in Power & Performance will learn about calculating compression ratios, calculating bore/stroke, port matching, camshafts and more.
+Students also disassemble a V-8 engine, inspect and measure every component, reassemble and time the rotating assembly.

-Students learn using various tools, including basic hand tools, basic engine assembly and disassembly tools and precision measuring tools.
+You’ll practice with various tools, including basic hand tools, basic engine assembly/ disassembly tools and precision measuring tools.
 At the end of the course, students will have an assembled V-8, which they will take with them to Power & Performance II.

-Building upon the material covered in Power & Performance I, students in this course gain knowledge in fuel flow, ignition timing, exhaust flow, engine add-on performance, engine installation and dynamometer operation.
-Students have the opportunity to install their engine on a rolling chassis and install carburation, ignition and an exhaust system.
+Building upon the material covered in Power & Performance I, students in this learn about fuel flow, ignition timing, exhaust flow, engine add-on performance, engine installation and dynamometer operation.
+Students can even install their engine on a rolling chassis and install carburation, ignition and an exhaust system.

 Once completed and checked, you will hear your engine run for the first time.
-You will then strap your chassis to the chassis dyno and do full pulls to see what horsepower and torque your engine produces.
-You will then remove your engine and return it to the Power & Performance I lab.
+You will then strap your chassis to the chassis dyno and do full pulls to see what horsepower and torque your engine produces!

 You will also install a heavily modified V-8 on your chassis and dyno it.
 You will compare your engine numbers to the modified one and add nitrous to the modified engine to see what happens to the power and torque.
 This is a hands-on course where you will have the opportunity to see your hard work come to life!